Car rolls after three-vehicle crash on Paradise Valley Rd

-A car rolled after a three-vehicle crash in Paradise Valley Rd last night.
+A car rolled after a three-vehicle crash in Paradise Valley last night.

 A police spokesman said they were called to the crash on Paradise Valley Rd, near Clayton Rd, shortly before 9pm.